godatadriven/spot/README.md

 Because that's something that already exists, and this is something I wanted to build.
 If the DropWizard metrics in Spark meet your needs, you should consider using those.

+### Why not simply use Spark's JobHistory server?

+In part for the same reason: because that's something that already exists, and this is something I wanted to build.
+There's obviously more of a difference here; the purpose of telemetry (whether that's DropWizard or OpenTelemetry) is to enable monitoring and alerting, whereas the JobHistory server is used reactively.

 ### Crash on initialization failure

 If the OpenTelemetry SDK cannot be obtained during startup, we allow the listener –and enclosing spark job– to crash.